Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 We arrive and pay the entrance of 25.000.&nbsp;

-I went for a swim, and while in the water a group of boys young and some old teenagers kind of followed me swimming.&nbsp;
+I went for a swim, and while in the water a group of boys&nbsp; kind of followed me swimming.&nbsp;

 Looking under the water at me with their masks, trying to pretend to touch me by accident.&nbsp;

-By the way, before someone asks, I was wearing a swimsuit so nothing provocative and anyway not ok!&nbsp;&nbsp;
+By the way, before someone asks, I was wearing a swimsuit so nothing provocative and anyway, it's not ok!&nbsp;&nbsp;

 I met two French women that were with private guides, I started to talk to them about the incident before.&nbsp;

-The guide is a local woman, who started her business and working with local men.
+The guide is a local woman, who started her business and work with local men.
 They were so sweet, thanks to them because they really warm my heart.
 They offered me to share lunch with them.&nbsp;

 But she also explained to me that this side of the Island is really special and it's not the first time that happens.&nbsp;

 #### Other experiences:&nbsp;

-At the surf camp, I met two women and we share a ride to the west coast.
-I texted them what happened so they could be aware.&nbsp;
+At the surf camp, I met two women and we shared a ride to the west coast.
+I texted them about what happened, so they could be aware.&nbsp;

-They answered me back that they also got stopped on the road and forced to pay to pass a road by men…&nbsp;
+They answered me back, that they also got stopped on the road and forced to pay to pass a road…&nbsp;

 So let's just say this side of the Island is not the best.&nbsp;